wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 For a comprehensive list of parameters that can be configured as environment variables, please refer to the [WSO2 API Manager Documentation - Injecting Parameters - Supported parameters](https://apim.docs.wso2.com/en/latest/integrate/develop/injecting-parameters/#supported-parameters).

-## Configuring logging
+## Configure logging

+When you develop and maintain a software system, it is crucial to implement proper logging mechanisms.
+Proper logging can save time and effort during the development, testing, and maintenance phases of the software development process.

-Proper logging mechanisms are crucial when developing and maintaining a software system.
-Logging captures events and messages that occur during an application's execution, providing valuable information for troubleshooting and debugging purposes.
+Logging captures events and messages that occur during the execution of an application.
+These events and messages provide insights to troubleshoot and debug issues.

 In Micro Integrator (MI) instances, logging can be configured and customized to meet specific requirements.
 The logging configuration can be added to each MI instance's environment, allowing developers to fine-tune logging based on the